Advertisement

 Did you know?

-In 1957, when he was only 15 years old, on October 4th, the Soviet Union launched Sputnik I, the first man made earth-orbiting satellite - and triggered the Space Race.
+In 1957, he was just 15 years old when on October 4th, the Soviet Union launched Sputnik I, the first man made earth-orbiting satellite - and triggered the Space Race.
 Sputnik I was only 23 inches in diameter and had no tracking equipment, only 4 antennas, but it had a big impact.

 ADVERTISEMENT BY ANCESTRY.COM